Disease Focus Areas

 There has been a steady increase in cholera cases in recent years, with countries experiencing concurrent outbreaks, marking the disease as a priority area.
 In 2024, Sabin partnered with the Kenya Medical Research Institute (KEMRI) to optimize the use of the oral cholera vaccine.

-There is a higher risk of contracting the disease in areas where sewage and drinking water lack adequate treatment, emphasizing the need for proper water, sewage, and hygiene (WASH) infrastructure.
+Cholera is caused by ingesting food or water contaminated with cholera bacteria.
+There is a higher risk of contracting cholera in areas where sewage and drinking water lack adequate treatment, emphasizing the need for proper water, sewage, and hygiene (WASH) infrastructure.
+Cholera is not likely to spread from person to person or from casual contact with someone with cholera.

-There is only one FDA-approved cholera vaccine for those in the U.S.; the singledose oral vaccine must be given at least 10 days before exposure or travel to endemic areas.
+There is only one FDA-approved cholera vaccine for those in the U.S.; the single-dose oral vaccine must be given at least 10 days before travel to a cholera outbreak-prone or endemic area.

 Most Recent Outbreak